|

 As well as the incredible shows, there are also a series of exhibitions, including a chance to discover what we’re made of starting from the Big Bang, a chance to explore the rings of Saturn and see the largest moon rock on display outside the US.

 Tickets include access to the exhibitions and one show, as well as family activities at weekends and during the school holidays.
-Right in the heart of Copenhagen, the Planetarium is only 500m from Tivoli Gardens.
+Right in the heart of central Copenhagen, the Planetarium is less than 10 minutes’ walk from Tivoli Gardens.

 Entry to the Planetarium is included in the Copenhagen Card, along with public transport and more than 80 other attractions in the city